 - I use the Gossamer Gear 1/8″ Thinlight Pad under my sleeping pads to keep them from sliding on Silnylon and Dyneema tent floors.
 I cut off a 2.5-foot section that weighs about an ounce.
 The pad also makes a great sitting pad.

 What Exactly is “Light”?

-- Base Weight – Your pack weight minus consumables and the clothes you wear.
+- Base Weight – Pack weight minus consumables and the clothes you wear.

-- Consumables – These are usually food, water, fuel, or whatever you consume as you travel.
+- Consumables – Usually food, water, fuel, or whatever you consume as you travel.

-- Traditional Weight – this is greater than a 30-pound base weight, or 25 according to who you ask.
+- Traditional Weight – Greater than a 30-pound base weight, or 25, according to who you ask.